gabfl/cloudssh/README.md

 pip3 install cloudssh
 aws configure # To configure your AWS credentials

-cloudssh myserver # Call the module followed by the name of one of your servers
+cssh myserver # Call the module followed by the name of one of your servers
 ```

 ## Advanced configuration